pyxel00/enviroC/README.md

 ### Usage
 - Use the -h flag to show the help page
-- -c flag takes in a file name with the extension and puts it into a src folder.
-Initializes a git repository if git is installed.
+- -c Creates src folder and puts a main.c in it.
+Initializes a git repo if git is installed.
 - -r flag runs the file specified.
-Uses GCC.
+Requires path of the file .Uses GCC.